Patrick Chovanec: Career

-Upon graduating college, Chovanec worked as a policy aide to Republican strategist William Kristol at Project for the Republican Future.
-The Project's fax memos to Republican leaders, to which Chovanec contributed, were widely credited with orchestrating the political defeat of the Clinton health care plan in 1993.
-After the so-called Republican Revolution of 1994, when the Republican Party gained majority control of Congress, Chovanec worked for current Speaker of the House John Boehner, then chairman of the House Republican Conference.
-As the editor of Legislative Digest, Chovanec was in charge of internal communication and legislative analysis for all House Republicans, and played a central role in coordinating passage of the Contract with America.
-Chovanec directly reported to Barry Jackson, who went on to serve in the White House as chief deputy to Karl Rove, and later replaced Rove as President George W. Bush's top political advisor.
+Upon graduating college, Chovanec worked as an aide to William Kristol at Project for the Republican Future.
+The Project's fax memos to Republican leaders were widely credited with orchestrating the political defeat of the Clinton health care plan in 1993.
+After the so-called Republican Revolution of 1994, when the Republican Party gained majority control of Congress, Chovanec worked for John Boehner, then chairman of the House Republican Conference.
+As the editor of Legislative Digest, Chovanec played a central role in coordinating the Contract with America.

 In 2000, Chovanec was hired by Institutional Investor to serve as director of their Asia-Pacific Institute, based in Hong Kong, a private forum for senior heads of financial institutions.
 He later ran a similar forum, the Global Fixed Income Institute, based in London, for senior European bond investors.
 After earning his MBA, Chovanec returned to Asia to work as a private equity investor for a series of funds focused mainly on China.

-From 2008 to 2013, Chovanec taught as an Associate Professor of Practice at Tsinghua University's School of Economics and Management, located in Beijing, China, in the school's English-language International MBA program.
+From 2008 to 2013, Chovanec taught as an associate professor of Practice at Tsinghua University's School of Economics and Management, located in Beijing, China, in the school's English-language International MBA program.
 He taught courses on US-China business relations, the market and regulatory environment for foreign companies in the U.S., and American business history.
 Outside the classroom, Chovanec served as a private advisor to several Fortune 500 corporations, hedge funds, private equity funds, and foreign governments regarding China.
 He also chaired the Public Policy Development Committee for the American Chamber of Commerce in China (Amcham China), where he helped coordinate annual publication of the American business community's public policy White Paper on China, as well as its annual Business Climate Survey.
+His blog was named by the Wall Street Journal as one of "The Best Economics Blogs" for 2010.